melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/web-stack-implementation-LEMP-stack-in-aws-102-107.md

 sudo rm /var/www/projectLEMP/info.php
 ```
 ## Step 6 Retrieving data from MySQL database with PHP
-**We will create 'a simple to dolist database' and a new user with the mysql_native_password authentication to connect to MySQL database from PHP.
+**We will create a simple 'to do list database' and a new user with the mysql_native_password authentication to connect to MySQL database from PHP.
  a database named todo_db and a user named todo_user**

 1. connect to the MySQL console using the root account.